Aukovien/Aukovien/README.md

 - 👋 Hi, I’m @Aukovien
 - 🌟 I'm also known as Auden.
 - 👀 I’m interested in anything that has to do with AI.
-- 🌱 I’m currently studying at CU Boulder
+- 🌱 Currently a student at CU Boulder

 <!---